 Rosette De Lyon is a robust and savory dry sausage whose moniker refers to the same-named city in French with a long tradition of handcrafted charcuterie.
 The term “rosette” is also said to allude to the sausage’s rose tint.

-The local people generate Rosette De Lyon by bathing the pig leg’s skin in peppercorns then wrap it in a natural pork casing.
+The local people generate Rosette De Lyon by bathing the pig leg’s skin in peppercorns then wrapping it in a natural pork casing.
 Also referred to as a bung, this casing sets Rosette De Lyon unique with a slightly conical form.

-Then, this sausage will go through a maturing process that can last up to four months to gain its sweet, mellow, and substantial tastes.
+Then, this sausage will go through a maturing process that can last up to four months to gain its sweet, mellow, and substantial taste.
 Unlike other links which seldom weigh more than 300 grams, a matured Rosette can weigh up to three kilograms.